Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 export default extension;
 ```

-The in the `package.json`, add `"jupyterlab-theme"` to the list of keywords and ensure that the `jupyterlab` stanza looks like this.
+Then in the `package.json`, add `"jupyterlab-theme"` to the list of keywords and ensure that the `jupyterlab` stanza looks like this.

 ```json
   "jupyterlab": {